Charlie Dixon (Australian footballer)

-Early life
+Early life and junior football

 Dixon was born and raised in Cairns, Queensland.
 His parents both played basketball in their younger years and Charlie began playing basketball at the age of four where he made several junior representative sides through the eight years he played the sport.

-Junior football

 Dixon began playing junior football with the Redlynch Lions Football Club in 2003.
 He would then join the Cairns Saints Football Club and made the seniors team at the age of 16.
-In his last game for the Saints he played in the 2007 AFL Cairns Grand Final on his 17th birthday, the Saints would finish runners-up.
+In his last game for the Saints he played in the 2007 AFL Cairns Grand Final on his 17th birthday; the Saints would finish runners-up.

-Following graduation from high school at the end of 2007 he and his brother moved to Brisbane where they were invited to play for the Redland Bombers in the AFL Queensland State League.
+Following graduation from high school at the end of 2007, he and his brother moved to Brisbane, where they were invited to play for the Redland Bombers in the AFL Queensland State League.
 He worked his way through the Redland ranks before playing for the senior side in 2008.
 In August 2008, Dixon was the first player ever to sign a contract with the newly formed Gold Coast Football Club for their inaugural year in the TAC Cup.
 At the beginning of the 2009 TAC Cup season, Dixon was named vice-captain of the club.
 He played 15 games for the season and also represented the Queensland under 18 teams in the AFL Under 18 Championships 3 times and was a standout.

 Dixon's efforts in 2009 would see him officially drafted to the Gold Coast team at the start of 2010 by way of the local talent access selection.
-In the 2010 season with the Gold Coast competing in the Victorian Football League, Dixon was again a standout when he finished the year with 22 goals from 14 games.
+In the 2010 season with Gold Coast competing in the Victorian Football League, Dixon was again a standout when he finished the year with 22 goals from 14 games.
 Halfway through the season Dixon broke the player's code and was sent down to play for the Labrador Tigers for one match before returning to the VFL.
 He, along with teammate Brandon Matera, were the two leading goalkickers for the Suns in the 2010 VFL season.